QuitarHero/Heros-Marker-Pack/README.md

   - *Markers* for its Mushrooms.
   - *A Timer* for its mushroom and slubling spawns.
 - **Trio:**
-  - *Markers* for boss spawns and keg & beehive stack points.
+  - *Markers* for boss spawns, oil kegs & beehive stack points.
 - **Matthias:**
   - *Markers* for his wells.
   - *A Timer* (optional) for his corruption applications and the first four sacrifices.